-Traditionally, myomectomy was done by open surgery that involved a standard incision in the lower part of the belly.
+Traditionally, myomectomy was done by open surgery that involves a standard incision in the lower part of the belly.
 With current advances, most myomectomies are done via laparoscopy.
-You will under general anesthesia to make the procedure painless.
+You will be under general anesthesia to make the procedure painless.
 A small key hole sized incision is used to insert a special camera connected to a tube (laparoscope).
 The camera is connected to a high definition monitor that can be used to see the uterus.
 Through similar key hole sized incisions, special instruments are passed that can be used to remove the fibroid.
-If the fibroid is too large to be removed entirely through the laparoscope, we employ a technique called laparoscopic-assisted mini open myomectomy.
+If the fibroid is too large to be removed entirely through the laparoscope, we at Garbba Rakshambigai Fertility Centre, employ a technique called laparoscopic-assisted mini open myomectomy.
 In this technique, laparoscopy is performed and a small additional incision is made to remove the large fibroid.

 In laparoscopic myomectomy, only small stab incisions are made and this makes healing and recovery much faster.
 There is less pain following the procedure and hospital stay can be shortened.
 Internal scarring within the abdomen is less and this minimizes the chances of adhesion.
 The external scar which is just key hole sized as opposed to several centimeters in open technique is an obvious advantage.